Saying “we’ll take the point” is a local custom that can raise questions.

-In a recent game my team-mate was Robert, a friend visiting from France.
-Near the end of the game the score was tied at 12-12 and we had the point.
-Our opponents had one unplayed boule and Robert had two.
-The opponents threw their last boule; it didn’t gain the point; we had won!
+The score was tied at 12-12.
+Robert and I had the point, and Robert had one unplayed boule.
+Our opponents threw their last boule, but failed to gain the point; we had won!
 I was ready to declare victory, but Robert insisted that the game wasn’t over until all boules had been thrown.
-That seemed crazy to me, of course.
-We had clearly won and there was no reason to throw any more boules.
-But out of courtesy we waited while Robert went to the circle and threw away his two boules.
+So we waited while Robert went to the circle and threw away his last boule.
 THEN we declared victory.
-But, I wonder… Where did Robert get that crazy idea?
+Was Robert right?

 The teams measure, and they discover that Team A actually does NOT have the point.
-So the captain of Team A says, “Well, in that case we will play our remaining boules.”
-Team B protests and says that Team A has given up the right to play their remaining boules.
+So the captain of Team A says, “Well, in that case we will play our remaining boule.”
+Team B protests and says that Team A, by saying “we’ll take the point” has given up the right to play any more boules.
 Who is right?
 Can team A play their remaining boules?

 It seems that, at least in some clubs or in some parts of the world, there is a custom of saying “we’ll take the point” rather than throwing your team’s remaining unplayed boules.
 I don’t know how widespread the custom is, but one thing is clear— it is a local or national custom.
 It is NOT part of the FIPJP rules.
 The FIPJP rules generally do not recognize verbal actions such as saying “we’ll take the point”, and certainly do not recognize such verbal actions as binding.
 Therefore saying “we’ll take the point” is not binding on the team that says it, and it is legitimate for a team to require the opposing team to throw all of its remaining boules, regardless of anyting that the opposing team may say about just “taking the point”.